-- Victoria Police - Independent Broad-based Anti-corruption Commission (IBAC) - Department of Environment, Land, Water and Planning (DELWP) - Department of Economic Development, Jobs, Transport and Resources (DEDJTR) from 1 January 2015 - Game Management Authority (GMA)
+- Victoria Police - Independent Broad-based Anti-corruption Commission (IBAC) - Department of Environment, Land, Water and Planning (DELWP) - Department of Economic Development, Jobs, Transport and Resources (DEDJTR) - Game Management Authority (GMA)

 In accordance with statutory obligations5 set out in the SD Act, this report is submitted to the Parliament of Victoria with a copy provided to the Minister responsible for the SD Act, the Attorney-General.
-This report outlines the results of VI inspections conducted of the CSG.
-The report comments on the level of statutory compliance achieved by the CSG and its law enforcement officers for the 2015-2016 reporting period.
+This report outlines the results of VI inspections conducted of Fisheries Victoria, which is within DEDJTR.
+The report comments on the level of statutory compliance achieved by Fisheries Victoria and its law enforcement officers for the 2015-2016 reporting period.